ngjunsiang/laymansguide-src/contents/season11/issue139/issue139.md

+Title: Issue 139: What’s before this line is mine, what’s after this line is yours
+Date: 2021-09-25 08:00
+Tags:
+Category: Season 11
+Slug: lmg-s11-issue-139-whats-before-this-line-is-mine
+Author: J S Ng
+Summary:

 [**Previously:**](https://buttondown.email/laymansguide/archive/) A system-on-chip (SoC) combines the core functionality of a system—processing, graphics, memory, and control—into a single chip package.

 I am eager to dig into the meat of the A14 and M1!
 But first I must set up a story.

 ## The hUMA race

 Circa 2015 (actually even a couple of years before that), the industry suddenly seemed to wake up and realise that graphics cards could do a lot more than just play video games.
-The nature of how they work ([Issue 121](https://buttondown.email/laymansguide/archive/lmg-s10-issue-121-in-graphic-detail/) & [122](https://buttondown.email/laymansguide/archive/lmg-s10-issue-122-the-great-flattening/)) makes them very amenable to solving problems in scientific computing, particularly in simulations, which use up computational resources by the petaflop, and energy by the megawatt.
+The nature of how they work ([Issue 121]({filename}/season10/issue121/issue121.md) & [122]({filename}/season10/issue122/issue122.md)) makes them very amenable to solving problems in scientific computing, particularly in simulations, which use up computational resources by the petaflop, and energy by the megawatt.

 In a nutshell, the problem the industry now faces is this: